 Below are the available room types for Old Key West.

-Deluxe studios at Disney’s Old Key West sleep up to four guests.
-They have two queen size beds in addition to other room amenities, including a kitchenette.
+- Deluxe Studio: Deluxe studios at Disney’s Old Key West sleep up to four guests.
+They have two queen-size beds in addition to other room amenities, including a kitchenette.

 Other room options include the following: